alonsopg/naacl25-bias-exam-assembly/README.md

 # Balanced Re-Ranker

-A Python library for re-ranking ranked lists to optimize relevance while improving fairness across predefined groups or categories.
+Our method for re-ranking ranked lists to optimize relevance while improving fairness across predefined groups or categories.
 It aims to maximize nDCG@k and minimize AWRF (Attention Weighted Rank Fairness).

 ## Features